Nadim-Nion/Nadim-Nion/README.md

 #### Front-end Web Developer

-This is Nadim Mahmud Nion.
-I recently graduated from the Department of Computer Science and Engineering (CSE) from Daffodil International University.
-It has been my pleasure to learn Frontend Development since January 2022.
-After acquiring skills in this field, my next goal is to know about backends and servers.
-My goal is to become a MERN Stack Web Developer.
-I am familiar with HTML5, CSS3, Bootstrap, Tailwind CSS, Vanilla JavaScript and React.js.
-With these technologies, I've made a lot of projects.
+My name is Nadim Mahmud Nion, and I recently graduated from the Department of Computer Science and Engineering (CSE) at Daffodil International University.
+It has been a pleasure to learn about Frontend Development since January 2022.
+After acquiring skills in this field, my next goal is to delve into backends and servers.
+I aspire to become a MERN Stack Web Developer.

+I am skilled in React, Tailwind CSS, Daisy UI, Node.js, Express.js, MongoDB, Stripe, Firebase, and JSON Web Token (JWT).
+With these technologies, I've completed numerous projects.

 ### **Skills**
 1. 🚀 React.js